 How our Government supports innovation

-The Government has committed to raising economy-wide research and development (R&D) to 2% of GDP by 2027.
-It has set aside $1 billion over the next 4 years through Budget 2018 to support businesses in growing their R&D activity to achieve this ambitious goal.
+The Government has committed to raising economy-wide research and development (R&D) to 2% of GDP by 2027 and is supporting businesses in growing their R&D activity to achieve this ambitious goal.

 The Government supports innovation through a number of mechanisms, including: